Chris-Coraggio/Roche/Roche/README.txt

 To add to the list of desired tests for the chemical samples and/or the charge numbers, please edit the corresponding csv files in the system folder of the master folder.
+Excel will yell at you in the saving process, just make sure it saves as a .csv file and keeps the formatting.
+Overwriting the original file is not a problem.

 The master folder is established upon the first run of the program and currently cannot be modified once designated.